gloriamacia/exp-net-fundamentals-2025-Q2/projects/week1/env_automation/README.md

 ## 🎯 **Goal**

-Set up a secure AWS Virtual Private Cloud (VPC) and launch a Windows instance as part of the networking bootcamp, following best practices for networking, access control, and remote connectivity.
+Set up a secure AWS Virtual Private Cloud (VPC) and launch a Windows, Ubuntu & RedHat instance as part of the networking bootcamp, following best practices for networking, access control, and remote connectivity.

 ---